It’s pretty daunting buying your first horse. You’ve probably read and heard about how difficult it is.

 Unless you’re buying a completely green horse, the horse will have to be somewhat used to a trailer in order to get to your land or wherever you are boarding them.
 If a horse isn’t trailered at all in a long time, however, they might get scared when it comes time to take them someplace the next time.
 For this reason it’s good to have one around or access to one.

 Trailers can definitely be expensive.
 I’m not the biggest expert on them but much like buying a truck or a car (as I’ll get to below in a second), it’s good to do your research and due diligence when getting a trailer.
-Don’t just buy something online without going to see it and test it out first!
+Make sure you don’t buy anything USED online without going to see it and test it out first!

 Sometimes when buying your first horse, trailering to your barn of choice is included or can be negotiated upon so you don’t need to buy or have access to a trailer right away.